Sustainability is a hot topic, and we see a lot of jargon thrown around by companies claiming to be “green”. But what does it even mean?

 Permaculture

-Permaculture is an innovative framework for creating sustainable ways of living.
-It takes a more mindful approach to gardening, living, cooking and connection with nature and others.
+It highlights a more mindful approach to gardening, living, cooking, and connection with nature and others.

 Permaculture living can be done anywhere, from cities to the seaside, and can be harnessed through gardening, agriculture, and foraging.